Alan Arkin

 Performed and recorded with children's folk group "The Babysitters" (1958-1968).

-He is a founding member, of "Second City" improv troupe.
+He was a founding member, of "Second City" improv troupe.

 He was awarded a Star on the Hollywood Walk of Fame at 6914 Hollywood Boulevard in 2019.